13-A Solved problem 5-3 for local buckling of columns-CM#14

 We refer to Table 1-12 for the properties of the Hollow sections.
 Select HSS16x16x ½.
 The area is 28.3 inches 2. fy=46 ksi.
 The design thickness of the square HSS=0.465 inches and the radii of gyration about both axes x and y equals 6.31 inches.

-While Kl/r/rx=Kl/ry=34.23 is less than 118.26, the column is short, KL=1*18 *12.
-For the slenderness ratio, according to item 6 for HSS, λr=1.4*sqrt(E/fy)=1.4*sqrt(29000/46)=35.15, which is bigger than Kl/r, so the section is nonslender.
+While K*l/r/rx=K*l/ry=1*(18*12)/6.31=34.23 is less than, the determining k*l/ r for checking whether a column is elastic or inelastic column=4.71*sqrt|(29000/46)= 118.26, the column is short or inelastic For the slenderness ratio, according to item 6 for HSS, λr=1.4*sqrt(E/Fy)=1.4*sqrt(29000/46)=35.15, which is bigger than Kl/r, so the section is non-slender.
+Please refer to the next following slide.

 What is the value of The Euler stress?

-Since the column is a short one, the Euler stress equals Pi^2*E/(KL/r)^2, which equals 244.27 ksi, please refer to the next slide image for more information.
+Since the column is a short one, the Euler stress equals Pi^2*E/(KL/r)^2, We will estimate Fcr =0.658^(Fy/Fe)*fy, with no Q in the equation since Q=1.
+We need to estimate Fe, Fe=Pi^2E/(KL/r)^2, Fe= (3.14159)^2*(29000)/(34.23)^2 =244.4744 ksi, please refer to the next slide image for more information.

 Determine the factored available strength.

 Then, for LRFD, ΦFcr for ASD, use Fcr/Ωc.
-For the nominal load Pn=Fcr*A=42.51*28.3=1203 kips, for LRFD, our Φc=0.9.
+For the nominal load Pn=Fcr*Ag=42.51*28.3=1203 kips, for LRFD, our Φc=0.9.

 Using Table 4-22 as an additional option for solving problems 5-3.

-For Table 4-22 for available critical stress for compression members, page 4-322 Aisc 14 edition manual, we have kl/r=34.23, from Fy=46 ksi.
+For Table 4-22 for available critical stress for compression members, For Aisc 14 edition manual, we have kl/r=34.23, from Fy=46 ksi.

 From the left side of the table, log in with 34.24.
 In between 34 and 35, for kl/r=35, we have 38.3 ksi, while for kl/r=34, we have 38.1.
-By interpolation, our final value ΦFcr=38.254 ksi, which is the stress value.
-Converting it as a load multiplied by the area, which is 28.3 inch 2, or Φ*Pn=1082.59 kips.
+By interpolation, our final value Φ*Fcr=38.254 ksi, which is the stress value.

-From Table 4-22, The stress, Fcr/Ω is between 25.5 and 25.4, by interpolation= 25.477 ksi, then multiply * area which is 28.3 inch2, Pn/Ω=721 kips, same as the estimate earlier.
-The values were driven first by using equations and then by using Table 4-22.
+From Table 4-22, the stress, Fcr/Ω, is between 25.5 and 25.4 by interpolation = 25.477 ksi.
+Then multiply by area: Pn/Ω = 721 kips, same as the estimate earlier.
+The values were first determined using equations and then using Table 4-22.

 Use Table 4-4 as part b for the solved problem 5-3.

 For part b, where Table 4-4 is required, it is for the square HSS.
-We have Fy=46 ksi, HSS is 16x16x1/2 inch, and K*l at y direction =18′.
+We have Fy=46 ksi, HSS is 16x16x1/2 inch, and K*l in the y direction =18′.

 We can log in to Table 4-4 and select The KL at y=18′.
 Then, from the column 16x16x1/2″, we get the LRFD and ASD values for the column.
 Please refer to the following slide.